Skip to Main Content

 Chapters or sections in edited books

-For sections and chapters within edited, multi-author books and anthologies, list the chapter author's name first, and the editor's name after the title of the book (14.107).
+For sections and chapters within edited, multi-author books and anthologies, list the chapter author's name first, and the editor's name after the title of the book (13.25).
+In the 18th edition of the Chicago Manual of Style, a page range for the chapter is no longer required in the bibliography entry.

 Sample note:

 11. W. Gordon Handcock, "English Migration to Newfoundland," in Peopling of Newfoundland: Essays in Historical Geography, ed.
-John J. Mannion (St. John's, NL: Memorial University of Newfoundland, Institute of Social and Economic Research, 1977), 36.
+John J. Mannion (Memorial University of Newfoundland, Institute of Social and Economic Research, 1977), 36.

 Sample bibliography entry:

 Handcock, W. Gordon.
 "English Migration to Newfoundland."
 In Peopling of Newfoundland: Essays in Historical Geography.
-Edited by John J. Mannion, 15-48.
-St. John's, NL: Memorial University of Newfoundland, Institute of Social and Economic Research, 1977.
+Edited by John J. Mannion.
+Memorial University of Newfoundland, Institute of Social and Economic Research, 1977.

 Translated books